coral-xyz/anchor/examples/lockup/docs/staking.md

 operation completes by incrementing the **Member**'s queue cursor, ensuring that a given reward can only be processed once.

-This allows us to provide a way of dropping rewards to the stake pool in a way that is on chain and verifiable.
+This allows the program to drop rewards on the stake pool in a way that is on chain and verifiable.
 Of course, it requires an external trigger, some account willing to transfer funds to a new **RewardVendor**, but that is outside of the scope of the staking program.
 The reward dropper can be an off chain BFT committee, or it can be an on-chain multisig.
 It can be a charitable individual, or funds can flow directly from a fee paying program such as the DEX, which itself can create a Reward Vendor from fees collected.
 It doesn't matter to the **Registry** program.

-Note that this solution also allows for rewards to be denominated in any token, not just SRM.
+Note that this solution also allows for rewards to be denominated in any token, not just the token being staked.
 Since rewards are paid out by the vendor immediately and to a token account of the **Member**'s choosing, it *just works*.
-Even more, this extends to arbitrary program accounts, particularly **Locked SRM**.
+Even more, this extends to arbitrary program accounts, particularly **Locked** tokens.
 A **Reward Vendor** needs to additionally know the accounts and instruction data to relay to the program, but otherwise, the mechanism is the same.
-The details of **Locked SRM** will be explained in an additional document.
+The details of **Locked** tokens will be explained in an additional document.

 ### Realizing Locked Rewards